Devoted attitude key to job success in B.C. - Trail Daily Times

 “Those are skills that an employer can’t teach you.
 Those are things that people need to work on of their own.”

-Pusey and representatives from major employers in the region such as Save on Foods, Community Living British Columbia and Correctional Service Canada will be looking for prospective job applicants at this year’s Kootenay edition of the Black Press Extreme Education and Career Fair, taking place at the Days Inn & Conference Centre in Cranbrook on Aug.
+Pusey and representatives from major employers in the region such as Save on Foods, Community Living British Columbia, Correctional Service Canada, will be looking for prospective job applicants at this year’s Kootenay edition of the Black Press Extreme Education and Career Fair, taking place at the Days Inn & Conference Centre in Cranbrook on Aug.
 22, from 11 a.m. to 3 p.m.